-Everybody is on high alert when OSHA comes knocking on the door, especially when a serious Violation can cost up to $14,000 and a Repeat Violation can soar up to $133,000.
+Everybody is on high alert when OSHA comes knocking on the door, especially when serious OSHA Violations can cost up to $14,000 and a Repeat Violation can soar up to $133,000.

 You may be saying to yourself, “That’s a lot of money, how can we avoid those citations?”

 While there are a lot of common mistakes that lead to citations, we’re going to focus on the top 10 most frequent OSHA citations.

 - Hazard Communication

 Here we have the top 10 most frequently cited OSHA violations.
 Let’s review a couple of them.

 The number one violation is Fall Protection.
 Key things to remember when trying to prevent a citation on Fall Protection are:

 1. Each employee on a walking/working surface 6 feet or more above a lower level shall be protected from falling by a guardrail system, safety net system, or personal fall arrest system.
 If a guardrail system is chosen to provide the fall protection, and a controlled access zone has already been established for leading-edge work, the control line may be used in lieu of a guardrail along the edge that parallels the leading edge.

 2. Nearly 40% of deaths in construction are due to falls, so making sure that your employees are safe is not just something that should be done to prevent an OSHA citation but also to assure the safety of your people.